-The Council's heritage specialist has qualified this to be 'less than substantial' and is not objecting
+The Council's heritage specialist has qualified this to be 'less than substantial' and is not objecting, stating that:

-When weighed in the balance, and giving consideration to previous consents and the planning site history, officers are of the opinion that the relatively minor harm identified is outweighed in this instance by the social and economic benefits promoted by the delivery of a well-considered and well-designed hotel complex which through an appropriate architectural response will sit most comfortably in its immediate environs', and this reflects the judgment of the Local Planning Authority'
+'When weighed in the balance, and giving consideration to previous consents and the planning site history, one might concur that the relatively minor harm identified is outweighed in this instance by the public benefits promoted by the delivery of a well-considered and well-designed hotel complex which through an appropriate architectural response will sit most comfortably in its immediate environs.
+For the reasons as stated above I therefore raise NO Objection.'